 If I suspect that a student has committed academic misconduct in this course, I am obligated by university rules to report my suspicions to the Committee on Academic Misconduct.
-If COAM determines that you have violated the university's Code of Student Conduct (i.e., committed academic misconduct), the sanctions for the misconduct could include a failing grade in this course and suspension or dismissal from the university.
+If COAM determines that you have committed academic misconduct, the sanctions for the misconduct could include a failing grade in this course and suspension or dismissal from the university.